-New Hampshire has only one port of entry on the canadian border which is minimally used by commercial vehicles.
-Therefore, the State's number of border crossings does not accurately reflect the foreign domiciled carriers entering NH everyday.
+Although New Hampshire shares a 58 mile border with the Province of Quebec, we only have one port of entry which is minimally used by approximately 1,150 commercial vehicles each year.
+Therefore, the State's number of border crossings does not accurately reflect the foreign domiciled carriers entering NH every day.
 The international carriers access NH roadways from several ports of entry in our neighboring states of Vermont and Maine.
-Documenting the foreign domiciled carriers entering NH everday continues to be a statistical challenge; however, the volume of foreign domiciled carriers utilizing our major international corridors as a primary conduit to Massachustetts and the eastern seaboard neccessitates a need for remote site and roadside inspections.
+Documenting the foreign domiciled carriers entering NH every day is a statistical challenge; however, the volume of foreign domiciled carriers utilizing our major international corridors as a primary conduit to Massachusetts and the eastern seaboard necessitates a need for remote site and roadside inspections.

-The primary corridors originating in Maine and Vermont include Interstates 89, 93, 95 and US 1, 2 3 and 26.
+Troop G's patrol area encompasses the entire state so that they can enforce motor carrier laws and rules.
+The primary corridors utilized by Canadian carriers originate in Maine and Vermont including Interstates 89, 93, 95 and US 1, 2, 3 and 26.
 Interstate 95 begins at the Holton, ME port of entry; I89 begins at the Highgate Springs, VT crossing, and I93 begins at the Derby Line port of entry.
 In addition, international carriers also enter NH from the Beecher Falls, VT border crossing which is the closest crossing to NH.
-Over 275,000 trucks and buses enter and leave the Canadian Provinces through these four ports of entry alone every year.
-The Border Enforcement program will augment the NH State Police's continuing efforts to ensure compliance of foreign domiciled carriers and drivers.
+In 2017, over 300,000 trucks and buses entered and exited the Canadian Provinces through these four ports of entry.
+The Border Enforcement program augments the NH State Police's continuing efforts to ensure compliance of foreign domiciled carriers and drivers.

-Troop G will conduct 475 inspections roadside and at remote sites on major international corridors originating from the Vermont and Maine border crossings.
+Troop G will conduct 500 inspections roadside and at remote sites on major international corridors originating from the Vermont and Maine border crossings.
 These sites include but are not limited to: